-Ingrown nails usually affect the big toe and occur first as a minor inconvenience which can progress into a major issue if left untreated.
-If you feel some pain and notice some swelling and redness on and around your toe, it is most likely an ingrown toenail.
+Ingrown nails usually affect the big toe and occur first as a minor inconvenience that can become a major issue if left untreated.
+If you feel pain and notice swelling and redness on and around your toe, it is most likely an ingrown toenail.
 Orvitz Podiatry Clinic in St. Catharines offers safe, effective, and completely customizable diagnostics and treatments for ingrown nails.
-Our experienced podiatrist, Stevan Orvitz, D.P.M, provides a range of foot care treatments and services that can help you get rid of all your foot problems.
+Our experienced podiatrist, Stevan Orvitz, D.P.M., provides a range of foot care treatments and services to help you eliminate all your foot problems.

 Nails and toenails normally grow straight out.
-When one or both corners or sides of your nail curve and grow into the soft flesh of your nail groove, causing pain, irritation, swelling, and redness, it is most likely an ingrown nail.
+When one or both corners or sides of your nail curve and grow into the soft flesh of your groove, causing pain, irritation, swelling, and redness, it is most likely an ingrown nail.
 It is one of the most common foot problems.
-While it often affects the big toe, it can affect other toes as well.
+While it often affects the big toe, it can also affect others.

-If you tend to trim the sides of your toenails very short, it could set the stage for an ingrown nail.
+Trimming the sides of your toenails very short could set the stage for an ingrown nail.
 This technique can encourage your toenail to grow into the skin of your toe.
-Wearing shoes that are too tight, toe trauma, and congenital reasons can also be a cause of this condition.
+Wearing tight shoes, toe trauma, and congenital reasons can also cause this condition.

-If you’re feeling any discomfort on your foot or toes, contact us for quick and efficient diagnostics for ingrown nails and effective treatments in St. Catharines.
+If you’re feeling discomfort in your foot or toes, contact us for quick and efficient diagnostics for ingrown nails and effective treatments in St. Catharines.

 Ingrown toenails are best treated as soon as the symptoms are noticed.
 When we diagnose an ingrown nail early and before infection, we will advise the following non-surgical steps that you can do at home to prevent further treatment and possible surgery:

 Soak your feet in warm water and salts 1-2 times daily and keep them dry for the rest of the day.

 Wear comfortable and well-fitting shoes that have enough room for your toes.